scala-steward/shipreq/Infrastructure/AWS.md

 After creating resources through Terraform, I also went to `Billing` -> `Cost allocation tags` and activated the `env` tags for cost allocation.

+### Enable new style ARN and resource ID settings (before 2020-01-01)

+1. Log in to AWS with root credentials
+2. ECS -> Account Settings
+3. In the _Amazon ECS ARN and resource ID settings_ section, tick all boxes
+4. Save
+5. Repeat for other regions

 User / Local Env Setup
 ======================